sanctuary-js/sanctuary/README.md

 Sanctuary is designed to work in Node.js and in ES5-compatible browsers.

+## Folktale

+[Folktale][], like Sanctuary, is a standard library for functional programming in JavaScript.
+It is well designed and well documented.
+Whereas Sanctuary treats JavaScript as a member of the ML language family, Folktale embraces JavaScript's object-oriented programming model.
+Programming with Folktale resembles programming with Scala.

 ## Ramda

 [Ramda][] provides several functions which return problematic values